nsikak-edet/dependency-test/README.md

 After the above redesign, it was possible to access `EmailHandler` and `PushNotificationHandler` in multiple modules.

+- Redesign of inquiry service: I converted Inquiry Service to an interface so as to make the application loosely coupled with other components that may want to interact with the service

 ## Problem with old design
 Old design was highly coupled making it difficult to reuse components.
 New design introduces